Published by Jeremy. Last Updated on January 23, 2023.

 When it comes down to it, there are so many things to do in Mauritius that it is hard to cover them all in one article.
 If you're thinking about renting a car for your Mauritius vacation, check out some of our favorite things to see when driving around the island at the previous link (and read some of our Mauritius driving tips here)!
 Or check out our review of the amazing Bon Azur apartments and the Hilton Mauritius where we spent some of our time while on the island.

-Looking to book a room in Mauritius?
-Check out these great options!
+In the mood for a day tour in Mauritius?
+Check out these great options on Viator!